-There is a major shift happening in the world where certain behaviours that may have tolerated in the past are now no longer acceptable.
+There is a major shift happening in the world where certain behaviours that may have been tolerated in the past are now no longer acceptable.

 A global awakening is occurring where different biases that may involve gender, race, religious or cultural backgrounds, sexual orientation or preference, or political views are not excuses for behaving in ways that may cause harm to another person or violate their rights.

-This is a good time to look at why certain behaviours may be tolerated, without any judgment, so that we can have more awareness of what is acceptable and what’s not, and be in a better position to make choices that will support us in accomplishing what we want, without putting ourselves at risk.
+This is a good time to look at why certain behaviours may be tolerated, without any judgment, so that we can have more awareness of what’s acceptable and what’s not, and be in a better position to make choices that will support us in accomplishing what we want, without putting ourselves at risk.

 When I graduated from university and started a career in manufacturing and logistics, I worked for a packaging company that consisted of a site manager and a few supervisors who were responsible for different departments.
 My initial role was in planning and purchasing so I didn’t have direct responsibility for workers on the shop floor.

-One particular supervisor, who had been with the company for over ten years, was very good at what he did but his communication or leadership style was poor.
+One particular supervisor, who had been with the company for over ten years, was very good at what he did, but his communication or leadership style was poor.
 He used a “command and control” leadership style which included being abusive towards workers, intimidating them by how he spoke and basically did things his way.

 As the site where I was employed was a brand new site and the company had lost almost half their employees when they relocated to that new site, management was reluctant to performance manage him or help him improve his leadership style.